3fon3fonov/exostriker/README.md

 I believe the installation instructions are very clear and easy to run.

-After 'successful' installation, if you still cannot boot the tool, please try:
+If you still cannot boot the tool after 'successful' installation, please try:

 python es_gui.py -debug

-copy the output error and please open an issue.
+Then, copy the output error and please open an issue.
 Otherwise, all possible problems/bugs/crashes will be displayed on the 'stdout/stderr' tab of the tool.
 If you use this tool and you find a bug or a problem, please report it!

 A wish-list with your favorite tools and methods to be implemented is also welcome!